Xinyuan-LilyGO/LILYGO_wiki/docs/get_started/en/Wearable/T-Embed-CC1101/T-Embed-CC1101.md

 ## FAQ

-* **Q. I still don't know how to set up the programming environment after reading the above tutorial.
-What should I do?**
+### What if I still can't set up the programming environment after reading the above tutorial?

-  A. If you still don't understand how to set up the environment after reading the above tutorial, you can refer to the [LilyGo-Document](https://github.com/Xinyuan-LilyGO/LilyGo-Document) documentation for setup instructions.
+If you still don't understand how to set up the environment after reading the above tutorial, you can refer to the [LilyGo-Document](https://github.com/Xinyuan-LilyGO/LilyGo-Document) documentation for setup instructions.

+### How to troubleshoot when equipment malfunctions?

+If equipment malfunctions occur (cannot power on/black screen), please troubleshoot according to the following steps:
+- First check if the device's `power supply` is normal and if the battery is sufficient;
+- Then check if the device is connected to the computer and can be `recognized`;
+- Then check if the device has been properly flashed with the `firmware`;
+- Finally, check if the device powers on normally and if the screen displays normally.
+- For the steps to download the factory firmware, you can refer to the [Download Instructions](https://github.com/Xinyuan-LilyGO/T-Embed-CC1101/blob/master/docs/flash_download_tool.md).
+- If the above steps cannot solve the problem, please record a video of the factory firmware download process and also provide us with the corresponding serial port print information.

-* **Q. Cannot detect SD card?**
+### Cannot detect SD card?

-  A. We successfully tested SD cards up to 32GB with SanDisk; however, some other cards didn't work for unknown reasons.
-Therefore, if the SD card is not detected, it is recommended to replace it with a SanDisk card no larger than 32GB;
+We successfully tested SD cards up to 32GB using SanDisk; but some other cards did not work, the reason is unclear.
+Therefore, if an SD card is not detected, it is recommended to replace it with a SanDisk card not larger than 32GB.
 ![alt text](assets/image-sd.png)

-* **Q. Why does my board keep failing to program?**
+### Why does my board keep failing to upload programs?

-  A. Please hold the "BOOT" button while pressing the "RST" button, then release the "RST" button to enter download mode and try downloading the program again.
+Please hold down the "BOOT" button and press the "RST" button simultaneously, then release the "RST" button to enter download mode, and try uploading the program again.

-* **Q. What is the communication range of the CC1101 module?**
+### What is the communication distance of the CC1101 module?

-  A. The communication range of CC1101 is affected by many factors, including antenna design, environmental interference, data rate, etc. Under ideal conditions, it can reach several hundred meters.
+The communication distance of CC1101 is affected by various factors, including antenna design, environmental interference, data rate, etc., and can reach hundreds of meters under ideal conditions.

+### NFC not working

+After flashing the factory firmware, open the NFC interface and use the NFC tag we provided as a detection object.
+If it cannot be recognized, please check the following:
+- Is the tag properly attached;
+- Is the tag correctly connected to the device;
+- Has the device been properly flashed with the correct firmware;
+- Has the device correctly enabled NFC function;

 | Problem | Link |
 | :-------------------------------------------------: | :--------------------------------------------------------------------: |